 To find out about other careers in charity that you can get into via a school leaver route (eg an apprenticeship or school leaver programme) see the public sector section of TARGETcareers, our website aimed at school leavers.

-- Sales and negotiation abilities
+- sales and negotiation abilities

-- Communication skills
+- communication skills

-- IT skills
+- IT and social media skills

-- Good organisation
+- good organisation

-- Creative thinking
+- creative thinking